DanWlker/dissecting_databases/README.md

 1. [Database Indexes - You Might Be Using Them Wrong](https://www.youtube.com/watch?v=RufupUDBtYY)

+	- Composite index
+ 		- Equality first, range second
+ 		- Left most prefix rule (composite index usable only for queries that filter on the leading rule, or all two, or all three etc.)
+     	- Basically for composite index order matters due to how btree scans in layers
+   	- Number of selects affect as well, too much select would cause table lookups (which is a random read) to cause more than a sequential scan
+		- Can be solved by `Covering Index`, which is an index that contains all colomns the query needs.
+To know if this is working:
+   			- Postgres will print `Index Only Scan`
+   	  		- MySQL will print `Using Index`
+   	    	- SQL server will print `No Key Lookup required`
+   	     - Posgres and SQL server offer `Include` clause to attach columns to the leaf node without adding them to the sort order in your composite index
+   	     	- `CREATE INDEX ... on TABLE(col1, col2) INCLUDE(col3, col4)`
+   	- Cover HOT queries, not everything. aka cover only frequest queries
+   	- Indexes has a cost
+   		- every operation now requires writes to all indexes
+   	 	- buffer pool in ram grow larger, less indexes can be fit in ram which requires disk read
+   	- Sometimes index is less efficient than full scan
+   	- Low Cardinality (like enum type columns) could cause individual indexes to still have multiple rows associated with them.
+Sequential scan often cheaper.
+Even distribution is the thing here that makes the index useless
+   	- You can also create partial indexes for skewed values, which makes it far more efficient
+   	- When to skip indexes:
+   		- rarely filteres columds
+   	 	- low cardinality
+   	  	- "might need this index"
+   	- To track used indexes:
+   		- Postgres: pg_stat_user_indexes -> idx_scan = 0
+   	 	- MySQL: sys.schema_unused_indexes
+   	  	- SQL Server: sym.dm_db_index_usage_stats

 ## Postgres specific

 1. [There is no (or negligable) difference between varchar and text](https://stackoverflow.com/questions/4848964/difference-between-text-and-varchar-character-varying)